 Ray Bennett has had an extensive background in finance and banking with over 25 years' experience in the banking industry.
 Mr Bennett was the General Manager Retail Banking for Challenge Bank immediately prior to leaving the banking industry.

 Mr Bennett was subsequently appointed Chief Executive Officer of the then Western Australian Totalisator Agency Board in 1995.
 He remained as Chief Executive until the Totalisator Agency Board was abolished in 2003, and Racing and Wagering Western Australia established to continue the operations of the Totalisator Agency Board and take control of the integrity and management of the racing industry, including allocation of funds across the three racing codes.
 Mr Bennett was appointed Chief Executive of the new organisation, a position he held until his retirement in 2008.

-Mr Bennett is a Commissioner with the Western Australian Lotteries Commission and is a member of a project committee investigating development options for Gloucester Park Raceway.
+Mr Bennett is a Commissioner with the Western Australian Lotteries Commission.